- Most DLS staff are working remotely and can be contacted by email. Click here to find staff email addresses using the DLS Staff Directory

 The federal Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”) includes funds for Massachusetts governments to use to pay costs incurred in responding to the COVID-19 outbreak.

-Guidance for Massachusetts municipalities on accessing funds from the Coronavirus Relief Fund The federal Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”) includes funds for Massachusetts governments to use to pay costs incurred in responding to the COVID-19 outbreak.
-This memo describes how your city or town can access funds for that purpose.
+Guidance for Massachusetts municipalities on the Reconciliation Round of the Coronavirus Relief Fund Municipal Program (CvRF-MP) The federal Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”) includes funds for Massachusetts governments to use to pay costs incurred in responding to the COVID-19 outbreak.
+This memo describes the Reconciliation Round (updated 1/19/21)

 - Attachment A: Potential Municipal Uses

-Please note that the deadline for communities to submit applications for FY20 Coronavirus Relief Funds was Friday, June 12th.
+Please note that the deadline for communities to submit applications for Round 2 FY20 Coronavirus Relief Funds was Friday, October 30th.

 Public Health and Safety